Beyond the Italy Divide

 Amos Cardia, Sardinia Divide

-Stefano La Sala, Trail del Barocco Siciliano
+Stefano La Sala, Trail del Barocco Sicily

 2. South